wp-plugins/responsive-scrolling-tables/readme.txt

 * Initial release of RST

 == Upgrade Notice ==

+= 1.2.1 =
+Small change to use an event listener, resolves issues with other javascript not playing nice.

 = 1.2.0 =
 Updating to this version will fix errors about head already being sent/changed (essential if experiencing issues with other plugins).